HIPAA & DPDPA 2023 Data Protection

 Data localisation

-Patient data is stored on servers located in India or regions where Indian law permits.
-We will update this section if our data localisation arrangements change and will notify affected clinics in advance.
+Patient data is stored on servers located in India.
+We will notify affected clinics in advance of any change to this arrangement.

 9. Business Associate Agreement